 - properly resource teams of participation practitioners and community organisers to support deliberative quality.

-He’ll also take a look at some of the challenges in the relationship between PB and the institutions and practices of local democracy.
+He also look at some of the challenges in the relationship between PB and the institutions and practices of local democracy.

 This webinar draws on the work of the PB Scotland working group, published this year in the free e-book Hope for democracy: 30 years of participatory budgeting worldwide.